 Thomas Nelson Neal

 Thomas Nelson Neal was born in Nelson, New Zealand on the 29th of November, 1842 to William and Amelia Neal (nee Matthews).
 William had came out on the ship Will Watch to survey for a new settlement called Nelson to give his family of five a new life.
 One of William's children had died before the voyage.
-The settlement site was chosen and soon after the immigrant ships with the surveyors' families came to Nelson.
+The settlement site was chosen and soon after that the immigrant ships with the surveyors' families came to Nelson.
 By the time the ship carrying William's family reached Nelson, a total of 67 children had lost their lives due to the poor conditions on the ship, including three of William and Amelia's five children.
-Amelia apparently was so pleased to have reached land that she jumped out of the row boat which was taking her to shore and ran to land.
-This made her unfavoured in the colony.
+Amelia apparently was so pleased to have reached land that she jumped out of the row boat which was taking her to shore and ran to land - an action which met disapproval.

 Thomas died in his sleep of sudden heart failure in his home at Marshlands in 1924.
 His daughter Laura had died a year earlier of heart disease and his daughter Mary had drowned in 1877.
 Selina died a year later and they are both buried in the Rapaura Cemetery surrounded by relatives.
 His home at Marshlands still stands today and has only recently been sold out of the family.
 At the time of Thomas's passing he had over seventy grandchildren and today many Marlburians share links back to the Neal Family and many are descendants of Thomas and Selina Neal.

 Do you have a story about this subject?
 Find out how to add one here.